 2. Licensing Fees

 Proportional fees based on the size and scale of breeding operations, offering reduced fees for smaller breeders who demonstrate strong welfare practices.
-This will would help ensure accessibility while funding enforcement activities.
+This would help ensure accessibility while funding enforcement activities.

-3. Support for theTransition to Licensing
+3. Support for the transition to Licensing

-Offer support for breeders transisioning to compliance.
+Offer support for breeders transitioning to compliance.
 This could be educational support through recognised qualifications CPD and OFQUAL.
 Government grants or subsidies to cover initial licensing costs for small breeders along with training programs to help breeders meet new requirements.

 4. Balanced Enforcement